-Bernadette: Not a very good one (laughs).
-But we had an up-and-coming attorney who’s name was Ron Sweeney.
+Bernadette: Not a very good one.
+But we had an up-and-coming attorney called Ron Sweeney.
 He’s famous now for his work with hip-hop artists like Lil Wayne, but at the time he’d just graduated from law school and we were one of his first clients.
 He guided us through the first deal.

 Gerry: Every music act pretty much got a bad deal on their first record though.

 Bernadette: Exactly.
 That’s what he told us.
 He said, “This isn’t the best deal, but what other contracts do you have to choose from?
 You should sign this, and if you get a hit record we can renegotiate all of it “, and that’s exactly what happened.

 (Below: Bernadette Copper and Ron Sweeney in the May, 1986 issue of Black Enterprise)

 – Unless I’m wrong, neither the first nor the second Klymaxx album yielded any hits, correct?